 Jindřich Henry Kopeček

-Distinguished Professor of Pharmaceutics and Pharmaceutical Chemistry and Distinguished Professor of Biomedical Engineering
+Distinguished Professor of Molecular Pharmaceutics and Distinguished Professor of Biomedical Engineering

 Biorecognition, Drug Delivery

 Research in the KopečekBiomedical Polymers Laboratory focuses on: a) Macromolecular therapeutics with emphasis on combination chemotherapy and immunotherapy; b) Macromolecular therapeutics for brain delivery; c) Antibody-drug conjugates; d) Drug-free macromolecular therapeutics – a new paradigm in nanomedicine where apoptosis is initiated by biorecognition of nanoconjugates at the cell surface and receptor crosslinking; no low molecular weight drug is needed.